-In 1964, one researcher (Professor M.S.
-Bhatnagar of Ghaziabad) went to the effort of hiring a helicopter to do an aerial survey of the Qutub Minar to validate his theory that it was originally a Hindu structure.
-Among other things, he claimed that the projecting edges of the tower looked like a 24-petaled lotus flower, with each "petal" accounting for one hour.
+One Ghaziabad researcher claimed that the projecting edges of the tower look like a 24-petaled lotus flower, with each "petal" accounting for one hour.
 Ultimately, he concluded the monument had been the central observation tower of a Vedic astronomical observatory.
-Some other researchers support this idea.
+Most researchers do not believe this to be the case.

 The Persian inscription on the eastern entrance of Quwwat-ul-Islam mosque, next to the Qutub Minar, also adds to the mystery.
 Historians associate the inscription with Qutb-ud-Din Aibak, and it records that the mosque was built with materials from demolished Hindu temples.
 However, there's no mention anywhere of the Qutub Minar's construction.
 Apparently, it's also not mentioned in the first official story of the Delhi Sultanate, Tajul Maasir, written in Persian by historian Sadruddin Hasan Nizami.

 He began compiling this important work at the time Qutb-ud-Din Aibak came to power.
 It focuses on his brief four-year reign and early reign of successor Shams ud-Din Iltutmish (also known as Sultan Altamash), up until 1228.

 Consequently, some historians think the inscription really belongs to Iltutmish, along with the construction of the Qutub Minar.